Create a Child Dimension with Values Collected Automatically

 - Enter a unique name for the Dimension

 - Select the Parent Dimension from the drop-down

-- Select whether the Dimension key is stored as a numeric or text value (This should match the Dimension key value format in your source system)
+- Select whether the Dimension key is stored as a numeric or text value (This MUST match the Dimension key value format in your source system)

 - Choose a Data Source from the Value Source drop-down

-- Specify a Bind Parameter for your new Dimension (Setting this to match the column name for the data in the source system makes writing fetch commands for Dimensioned elements easier)
+- Specify a Bind Parameter for your new Dimension to be used in the fetch command

 3. Write and Validate a Dimension Value Data Fetch Command

 - Write the SQL Statement for collecting Dimension data.
-This command must return exactly 3 columns:
+This command must return exactly three columns: